 When publishing a book, the moment of truth is simply inevitable.
 After all, it is the moment that you have anxiously awaited and probably even dreamed about.
 The printed proof copy of your book has finally arrived on your doorstep!
-That just happened to me…my newest historical fiction novel EXCERPTS FROM THE IMPERIAL DIARY - Book 4 of the Country Girl Empress series showed up on my door step yesterday.
+That just happened to me…my newest historical fiction novel LOVE, POWER, AND THE EMPEROR WALTZ - Book 6 of the Country Girl Empress series showed up on my door step a few days ago.
 I'm just giddy with excitement.

 Up until then, this book had only existed in computer files, hard-copy printouts I’ve used for editing purposes, and as an online digital proof on my computer screen.
 But now I can see my book with my own eyes, and hold a physical copy of it in my hands.
 Moments like these definitely have the power to move people, and rightly so.
 When you are almost ready to publish, and you are anything like me or so many other writers, you now feel both excited and maybe even a little frightened at the same time.
 But don’t hit that “Publish” button just yet!

 But why would you even want to bother reviewing a physical copy of your book, when digital review copies are readily available?
 Putting a book together is a complicated process.
 It involves writing a manuscript, adding photos, lots of editing, page design, cover creation, and many other things just to get to this point.
 The purpose of the proof copy is to ensure that you’ve done everything correctly.
 Errors that were invisible on your computer screen or even in printouts suddenly seem to jump out at you.
 All sorts of errors can creep into our files…misalignments, extra spaces where there were none before, typographical errors, etc. And this is when a hard copy of your book can make a huge difference.